NHS Quit Smoking

 During the virtual consultation, we will ask for your consent to provide the service.
 This is required so we can communicate with your GP and share information with NHS England, NHS Improvement, and the NHS Business Services Authority (NHSBSA) if needed.

-Your Clinician
+Your clinician

 NowPatient's clinicians are board-certified pharmacists qualified to prescribe selected medications for smoking cessation, as outlined by the NHS.

-Every clinician is registered with the appropriate regulatory body — for example, pharmacists and pharmacy technicians are registered with the General Pharmaceutical Council (GPhC).
-All clinicians undergo thorough background checks, including a Disclosure and Barring Service (DBS) check, and a comprehensive licence verification process.
+Every clinician is registered with the appropriate regulatory body.
+For example, pharmacists and pharmacy technicians are registered with the General Pharmaceutical Council (GPhC).

 When you book an appointment, you can view the clinician's full name, licence number, and any specialist credentials.